Autognorics/Autognorics/README.md

 5. Inscriptions by Design

 The new study is also instrumental in shedding new insights into the five major ancient questions:
-a.
-Who or what created the universe?
+1. Who or what created the universe?
-b.
-How all creation is created?
+2. How all creation is created?
-c.
-Where did we come from?
+3. Where did we come from?
-d.
-Why are we here?
+4. Why are we here?

+Fragments of the text here were extracted from the book Originemology.
+Some ideas emerged in an early version of the manuscript on Creation by Laws.
+The general view discussed in this hub was covered during the various exploratory experiments conducted in the Biotronics Project (Lawsin,1988).

 ### Keywords:
 -    eaftos = self